Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

 \subsection{Construction of multi-variable GE bases}

 We first construct the matrix~\eqref{eq:matM} for the groups $SU(2)$ and $SO(3)$.
-Instead of considering the whole matrix $M^{\bl,L}$, we deal with each matrix $M_\dd,\; d=1,2,3$ independently, with the indices $1$, $2$ and $3$ corresponding to the Euler angle $\alpha$, $\beta$ and $\gamma$, respectively.
+Instead of considering the whole matrix $\MlL$, we deal with each matrix $M_\dd,\; d=1,2,3$ independently, with the indices $1$, $2$ and $3$ corresponding to the Euler angles $\alpha$, $\beta$ and $\gamma$, respectively.